We help you make investments that matter. Here are the details.

 CoPower offers investment opportunities for all types of investors -- from individuals to institutions -- pending positive suitability assessment.

-CoPower Green Bonds are available to individual investors at a minimum of $5,000, pending a positive suitability assessment.
+CoPower Green Bonds are available to individual investors pending a positive suitability assessment.
 Our current Green Bond investors include millennials making their first investment, grandparents investing on behalf of a grandchild, investment advisors making purchases for clients, and a major Canadian financial institution.

 For Canadian accredited investors we also offer direct investment opportunities.

-Our investment products are currently available in Ontario, Quebec, British Columbia, Alberta, Sasktachewan, Nova Scotia and Yukon, and will be available in all Canadian provinces and territories soon - please sign up for our mailing list or contact us at firstname.lastname@example.org if you’d like to invest but we are not yet available in your province of residence.
+Our investment products are currently available to purchase via the CoPower platform in Ontario, British Columbia, Alberta, Sasktachewan, Nova Scotia and Yukon, and will be available in all Canadian provinces and territories soon - please sign up for our mailing list or contact us at firstname.lastname@example.org if you’d like to invest but we are not yet available in your province of residence.
 Our investment products are currently not available outside of Canada.

 How can I see your offering documents?